hail-is/hail/python/hail/docs/annotationdb.rst

 Google Cloud Platform.

-To incorporate these annotations in your own Hail analysis pipeline, select which annotations you would like to query from the options below and then copy-and-paste the Hail code generated into your own analysis script.
+To incorporate these annotations in your own Hail analysis pipeline, select which annotations you would like to query from the documentation_ below and then copy-and-paste the Hail code generated into your own analysis script.

 For example, a simple Hail script to load a VCF into a VDS, annotate the VDS with CADD raw and PHRED scores using this database, and inspect the schema could look something like this: